 - Healthcare: Medical practices must handle billing and expenses according to provincial healthcare billing regulations.

-- Real Estate: Real estate businesses might need to account for trust accounts and other special types of financial handling specified by provincial real estate boards.
+- Real Estate: Real estate businesses may need to track trust accounts.
+They may also follow special financial rules set by provincial real estate boards.

 Legal Entity Structure